Access and Participation Plan 2020/21–2024/25

 The LSA passionately believes in delivering Value for Money (VFM), which is the achievement of economy, efficiency and effectiveness in how the school acquires and uses its resources in order to meet its objectives.
 The LSA has a statutory responsibility to ensure that we achieve Value for Money in its use of public funds.

 We also have a responsibility to all our stakeholders (students, staff and external customers and partners) to ensure that we use resources in the best way possible to achieve our objectives.
 This responsibility extends beyond the use of public funds encompassing all sources of funding.

 We strongly uphold the principle of Value for Money: ‘Spending less, spending well, and spending wisely’.

-If you would like more information on how we use resources, you can see our audited accounts, which are published here: 2015; 2016; 2017.
-Our 2018 financial year has been extended to complete on 31 June 2019, so that it aligns with the academic year.
-These accounts will be published in due course.
+If you would like more information on how we use resources, you can see our audited accounts, which are published here.

 Refunds and Compensation Policy